Category Archives: German Royals

 Several times Charles Edward faced trial for his alleged Nazi activities.
 His relatives insisted that his support of the Nazis had not been for ideological reasons, but because Charles Edward believed Hitler could save Germany from Communism, and that he had confined himself to the humanitarian activities of the German Red Cross.
 In 1949, a denazification appeals court classified Charles Edward as a Nazi Follower, Category IV.
 He was heavily fined and almost bankrupted.

-After World War II, some of the Saxe-Coburg and Gotha properties that were now in East Germany were seized.
-The family was left with Schloss Callenberg in Coburg, Bavaria, Germany and Schloss Greinburg an der Donau in Grein, Austria.
-These two properties are still owned by the family.
+After World War II, some of the Saxe-Coburg and Gotha properties that were in East Germany were seized.
+The family was left with Schloss Callenberg in Coburg, Bavaria, Germany and Schloss Greinburg an der Donau in Grein, Austria, still owned by the family.
 Charles Edward spent the last years of his life in seclusion.
 He died of cancer on March 6, 1954, at the age of 69 in Coburg and was buried in the family cemetery in the forest of Schloss Callenberg.

 After her husband’s death, Viktoria Adelheid spent time traveling, often with her sister-in-law, Princess Alice, Countess of Athlone.
 Viktoria Adelheid was much happier than she had been during the dark days after World War II.
 She spoke animatedly in broken English or Princess Alice, whose German was excellent, provided a rapid translation.
 Viktoria Adelheid died on October 3, 1970, at the age of 84 at Schloss Greinburg in Grein, Austria, and was buried beside her husband in the Waldfriedhof (Forest Cemetery) at Schloss Callenberg.